-- $\Rightarrow\Rightarrow Data Svc [Call Profile/2N-100 Directory-$ Menu parameter] is the type of carrier service to be requested for the call: - 56KR means the call contains restricted data, which guarantees ones density for network synchronization, and connects to 56 kbit/s switched data services.
-This is the default and only value.
+- $\Rightarrow\Rightarrow Data Svc [Call Profile/2N-100 Directory-$ Menu parameter] is the type of carrier service to be requested for the call: - 56K means the call contains any type of data and connects to 56 kbit/s switched data services. - 56KR means the call contains restricted data, which guarantees ones density for network synchronization, and connects to 56 kbit/s switched data services.
+This is the default. - 64K means the call contains any type of data and connects to 64 kbit/s switched data services. - Voice, which only applies to calls made using ISDN D-channel signaling (BRI or PRI), is a value that allows Multiband Plus to instruct the network to place an end-toend digital voice call for transporting data when switched data service is not available.
+It works only on networks that provide digital end-to-end connectivity, with no intervening loss plans, echo cancellation, or other data modifications.